 Jackpots in Mega Millions are paid either as an annuity over 30 payments (one immediate payment and 29 annual payments) or as a reduced cash lump sum that consists of all the money currently available in the game’s prize pool.

-Mega Millions witnessed the world’s largest lottery jackpot of $656 million in March 2012.
+The largest Mega Millions jackpot ever won was worth $656 million and was scooped in March 2012.
 Three ticket holders from Maryland, Illinois and Kansas claimed the top prize, each opting to take the cash option, which saw them share $474 million before taxes.

 Mega Millions and Powerball